Clue355/Java_Cheat_Sheet/basics_v17.md

 class Main {
   public static void main(String[] args) {
     final int someVariable = 10;
     // cannot be changed once set
-  }
+    // you have the option to initalize one you create a variable marked as final }
 }
 ```